Some libraries have openings for volunteers to help with programs and services. Please contact your local library for more information.

 None of these forms ask for your social security number or documentation status.
 The Washington State Patrol background check and King County Library System Disclosure Form are confidential.
 Your volunteer supervisor will only share them with our Human Resources department.

-Types of Opportunities |
+| Types of Opportunities | Who to Contact |

-Talk Time Classes for Practicing English | Contact staff at your local library |
+| Talk Time programs for Practicing English | Contact staff at your local library |

-Study Zone programs | Send an email to StudyZone@kcls.org |
+| Study Zone programs | Contact staff at your local library or send an email to StudyZone@kcls.org |

 Current volunteers should login to track your hours.